Step by step guide to garden waste collections

 Follow the step by step guide to find out what you need to do to arrange your garden waste collection service.

-Please note: if you subscribe by 14 February you'll get all 17 collections in 2017.
-If you subscribe after this date, we'll arrange for your collections to start as soon as possible and you'll receive the remaining collections before the scheme ends in November.
+You can still subscribe for this year - we'll arrange for your collections to start as soon as possible and you'll receive the remaining collections before the scheme ends in November.
 If you signed up for three years in 2018, you do not have to pay again for 2019.

-The fees are for collections from one garden waste bin.
+The fees are for the collection of one garden waste bin.
 If your property has not previously received the garden waste collection service and you do not have a garden waste bin, we will provide your first bin free of charge.